Ice vs Heat for Injuries: Which One Should You Use?

 When to Choose Ice vs. Heat: The Key Differences

 If you are ever uncertain about when to use ice or heat for a particular injury, it’s always a good idea to consult with a physiotherapist.
-At Flex Physio & Wellness, we offer expert guidance and personalized rehabilitation plans to help you recover quickly and effectively from acute injuries.
+At Flex Physio & Wellness in Grande Prairie, we offer expert guidance and personalized rehabilitation plans to help you recover quickly and effectively from acute injuries.
 Reach out to us for more information or assistance with your injury recovery!